Pillars of Hercules: Phoenician connection

-Beyond Gades, several important Mauretanian colonies (in modern-day Morocco) were founded by the Phoenicians as the Phoenician merchant fleet pushed through the Pillars of Hercules and began constructing a series of bases along the Atlantic coast starting with Lixus in the north, then Chellah and finally Mogador.
+Beyond Gades, several important Mauretanian colonies (in northern Morocco) were founded by the Phoenicians as the Phoenician merchant fleet pushed through the Pillars of Hercules and began constructing a series of bases along the Atlantic coast, starting with Lixus (modern Larache), then Chellah (modern Rabat), and, finally, Mogador (modern Essaouira).

-Near the eastern shore of the island of Gades/Gadeira (modern Cádiz, just beyond the strait) Strabo describes the westernmost temple of Tyrian Heracles, the god with whom Greeks associated the Phoenician and Punic Melqart, by interpretatio graeca.
+Near the eastern shore of the island of Gades/Gadeira (modern Cádiz, just beyond the Gibraltar strait) Strabo describes the westernmost temple of Tyrian Heracles, the god with whom Greeks associated the Phoenician and Punic Melqart, by interpretatio graeca.
 Strabo notes that the two bronze pillars within the temple, each eight cubits high, were widely proclaimed to be the true Pillars of Hercules by many who had visited the place and had sacrificed to Heracles there.
 But Strabo believes the account to be fraudulent, in part noting that the inscriptions on those pillars mentioned nothing about Heracles, speaking only of the expenses incurred by the Phoenicians in their making.
 The columns of the Melqart temple at Tyre were also of religious significance.

 The Pillars in Syriac geography

-Syriac scholars were aware of the Pillars through their efforts to translate Greek scientific works into their language as well as into Arabic.
+Syriac scholars were aware of the Pillars through their efforts to translate Greek scientific works into their language, as well as into Arabic.
 The Syriac compendium of knowledge known as Ktaba d'ellat koll 'ellan (Cause of All Causes) is unusual in asserting that there were three, not two, columns.

 In art

 Dante's Inferno

 In Inferno XXVI Dante Alighieri mentions Ulysses in the pit of the Fraudulent Counsellors and his voyage past the Pillars of Hercules.
 Ulysses justifies endangering his sailors by the fact that his goal is to gain knowledge of the unknown.
-After five months of navigation in the ocean, Ulysses sights the mountain of Purgatory but encounters a whirlwind from it that sinks his ship and all on it for their daring to approach Purgatory while alive, by their strength and wits alone.
+After five months of ocean navigation, Ulysses sights the mountain of Purgatory but encounters a whirlwind from it that sinks his ship and all on it for their daring to approach Purgatory while alive, by their strength and wits alone.